Ralph Clem

-Ralph Clem is a Florida International University professor emeritus, USAF General (Retired) and Russian specialist.
+Ralph Scott Clem is a Florida International University professor emeritus, USAF General (Retired) and Russian specialist.
 In addition to being a major professor and prior chair of the Department of International Relations at Florida International University, he also headed the Center for Transnational and Comparative Studies.
 While he is generally known for his Russian-focused research, his areas of expertise include economics and population studies and Ukraine.
 Dr. Clem maintains fluency in Russian and has been recognized for his distinguished service in education.

 Books

 General Clem has authored scholarly articles and several books which focus on Russian economic and military topics.
 In the field of Russian studies he is an acknowledged expert and still continues to do consulting work.